jonathanhefner/garden_variety/README.md

 Delightfully boring Rails controllers.
 One of the superb advantages of Ruby on Rails is convention over configuration.
-Opinionated default behavior can decrease development time, and increase application robustness (less custom code == less that can go wrong).
+Opinionated default behavior can decrease development time and increase application robustness (less custom code == less that can go wrong).
 In service of this principle, *garden_variety* provides reasonable default controller actions, with care to allow easy override.